muzzley/muzzley-client-cpp/README.md

 > $ g++ -std=c++0x main.cpp -o mymuzzley -lpthread -lmuzzley

-# MULTITHREADING
+# MULTI-THREADING

 This library is **NOT** thread safe, you'll have to implement synchronization yourself.
-Thread synchronization is very importante when accessing the *muzzley::Client* communication features, since the *muzzley::socketstream* class will *segfault* when access by several threads at the same time.
+Thread synchronization is very importante when accessing the *muzzley::Client* communication features, since the *muzzley::socketstream* class will *segfault* if accessed by several threads at the same time.

 See the ***examples/multithreading.cpp*** example for a suggestion on how to accomplish synchronized access to the communication features.